search-index

 tokenSplitRegex RegExp /[\p{L}\d]+/gu The regular expression that splits strings into tokens

-Tokenization pipeline when indexing
+Tokenization pipeline

 Tokenized documents can be inspected with DOCUMENT_VECTORS